Mahnaz-karimi/Look_out/README.md

-##  Django project written in Python that connected to Postgresql Database deployed on 2 Heroku websites.
+##  Django project written in Python that connected to Postgresql Database deployed on 2 Heroku websites using Github-actions for CI/CD Piplines.

 ### The most commonly used commands